mallochine/jarvis2/README.md

 Acknowledgements
 ----------------
-- @jsks for removing all subshells and simplifying code.
+- @jsks for removing all subshells, simplifying code, and fixing support issues.
 - Mr Green from ArchLinux for helping make the code more cross-shell and suggesting many new features such as j - and j +.